Are DUI Checkpoints Legal in Georgia?

 If you are pulled over for further sobriety testing, keep in mind that you’ll be asked for the usual documents that police officers ask for, such as your driver’s license, registration, and proof of insurance.
 So, even if you test sober, you can still be ticketed for other violations like driving without insurance.
 And without a valid insurance policy, you can lose your license, face heavy fines, and even be required to file an SR-22, just like with DUI convictions.

 Get Affordable Auto Insurance in Georgia Today

 The chances that you’ll drive through a DUI checkpoint in Georgia are low, but it can happen to any driver at any time.
 And if you’re caught driving without insurance, what should have been a simple police check can lead to a suspended license and having to file an SR-22 — even if you’re perfectly sober.
 At Velox Insurance, we work with drivers all over Georgia to find the insurance they need at an affordable price.
-All it takes is a few minutes for an online quote for car insurance in Georgia, or you can visit one of our offices in person or you can give us a call at (855) GO VELOX.
+All it takes is a few minutes for an online in Georgia, or you can visit one of our offices in person or you can give us a call at (855) GO VELOX.